ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 The client MUST NOT send the same set of SCTs to the same server more often than TBD.

-\[benl: "sent to the server" only really counts if the server presented a valid SCT in the handshake and the certificate is known to be unrevoked (which will be hard for a MitM to sustain)\]
+\[benl says: "sent to the server" only really counts if the server presented a valid SCT in the handshake and the certificate is known to be unrevoked (which will be hard for a MitM to sustain)\]

 \[TODO: expand on rate/resource limiting motivation\]

 Refer to {{pooling-policy-recommendations}} for recommendations about